nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 - simple
 - can recreate tables from raw data at any time, so repeatable I guess
 - supports batch and streaming and hybrid appraoches.

+somethign I didn't grasp before, the schemaLocation doesn't preexist, it is where the first inferred schema will be cached, that is why you can put it with the checkpoint location